nginx/agent/hugo/content/configuration/configuration-overview.md

 # Configuration file for NGINX Agent.
 #
 # This file tracks agent configuration values that are meant to be statically set.
 There
-# are additional agent configuration values that are set via the API and agent install script
+# are additional NGINX Agent configuration values that are set via the API and agent install script
 # which can be found in /etc/nginx-agent/agent-dynamic.conf.

 # specify the server grpc port to connect to
 server:
   # host of the control plane
-  host: <NMS-FQDN>
+  host: <FQDN>
   grpcPort: 443
 # tls options
 tls: